 Underground Operators Clear the Way for Fiber Networks

 Underground operators are an integral part of many of the internet services we know and love.
 Before a technician connects our homes and businesses to networks, underground operators must bury the infrastructure needed to carry signal, such as conduit and fiber cabling.
-This infrastructure is later expanded upon by other personnel to activate the equipment consumers rely on for internet connectivity.
-Underground operators help internet service providers and electric cooperatives by building out the fiber networks many communities need for broadband internet access.

 Underground operators bury the product that keeps projects on track

-An underground operator uses machinery such as mini-excavators, vibratory plows, and directional drills to perform a variety of tasks depending on the project needs.
-With National, the underground operator’s primary objective is to bury communications product in the ground.
-This allows protective conduit pipe containing fiber or coaxial cable to be deployed.
-Another part of the job involves safely hauling cable and conduit reels along their journey across long distances and burying them according to engineering design documentation.
+An underground operator uses machinery such as mini-excavators, vibratory plows, and directional drills depending on the project needs.
+The primary objective is to bury communications product in the ground, allowing protective conduit pipe containing fiber or coaxial cable to be deployed.

 Some of the other responsibilities include: